Formula to Calculate Return on Equity (ROE)

 Let us now do the same example above in Excel.
 This is very simple.
 You need to provide the two inputs of Net Income and Shareholders’ Equity.

-You can easily calculate the real rate of return in the template provided.
+You can easily calculate ROE using the template provided.

-This has been a guide to Return on Equity Formula, practical examples, and ROE calculator along with excel templates download.
+This has been a guide to Return on Equity Formula.
+Here we discuss step by step how to calculate ROE along with practical examples and downloadable excel templates.
 You may also have a look at these articles below to learn more about Financial Analysis